 J: IVIG treatment is the antibodies of 1000 adults extracted from their donated blood.
 Administered over a few hours via IV drip.
-If there were any allergic reaction it would be quite immediate.
+If there were any allergic reactions it would be quite immediate.
 IVIG is generally harmless and has no side effects.
-Usually for KD patients, fever would subside almost immediately after treatment.
+Usually, for KD patients, the fever would subside almost immediately after treatment.

 K: What advice would you offer to parents about KD?